niboj/DayzXboxConfigTutorial/README.md

 1. Make your server 70 slots.
 2. Become very popular so that your server has more than 60 players.
 3. Drive a car.
-> Dayz server become very laggy when there are more thant 60 players playing, this makes car undrivable and sometimes makes them go off in the air.
+> Dayz servers become very laggy when there are more thant 60 players playing, this makes car undrivable and sometimes makes them go off in the air.